If you’re looking for general information about this blog, try reading my About page first!

 At the end of 2016, I received as a gift a book of philosophy essays by Charles Taylor, which inspired me to post.
 That post deserved an extended footnote, and then I had something else I wanted to mention, and all of a sudden I was blogging regularly again, albeit in a far less structured manner.

-At present, the renaissance is ongoing.
+It’s now 2020, and the renaissance is still effectively ongoing.